hpc/pavilion2/test/README.md

 # Pavilion Unit Tests

 ## Running Unit Tests
-Given a reasonable (python2.7) python, you should be able to run the tests via:
+Given a reasonable (python 3.6) python, you should be able to run the tests via:

 ```bash
 ./run_tests
 ```

 This sets up an environment to find pavilion and it's dependencies, discovers the tests, and runs them all.

 ### Configuration
-Some tests requires some knowledge about your environment.
+Some tests require knowledge about your environment.
 You'll want to create a `data/pav_config_dir/pavilion.yaml` file to deal with that.
 This file is already git ignored.
 The following config fields should be filled:

   - proxies - You should specify your web proxies, if any.
   - no\_proxy - You should give your internal dns roots (myorg.org) so that pavilion will know when not to use the proxy.

 ### Python Environment
 It is recommended that you run your tests under a virtual env to keep up-to-date on the latest versions of sphinx and pylint.
-Travis CI tests will run against the latest version too, and this will make debugging a lot easier.

 ```bash
 # You should create the virtual env outside of the pavilion source.